 I am married and currently live in Wallingford, Connecticut.
 I am a graduate of Southern Connecticut State University.
 I graduated in 1976 with a Bachelors degree in secondary education, majoring in history and social sciences, with a minor in English.
 I received my Masters degree in history and social studies, also from Southern Connecticut State University, in 1982.
-"Teaching for What?" is my first published book, but I have finished a second one, "Masonry 101," which deals with Freemasonry in Connecticut.
+"Teaching for What?" is my only published book.

-Currently, I am Secretary of Center Lodge Number 97, AF&AM, in Meriden, CT.
-My oldest son, Jim Fusco, is a musicians who has produced several albums of original work that are on sale at his website, "jimfusco.com", while my youngest son, Mike Fusco, is a musician and actor currently breaking into the business out in Los Angeles.
+My oldest son, Jim Fusco, is a musicians who has produced several albums of original work that are on sale at his website, "", while my youngest son, Mike Fusco, is a also a musician in Los Angeles.